 National Beer Day is April 7, and we know the guys at Roadhouse Brewing Co in Jackson Hole, Wyoming will be celebrating hard.
 Cofounded by James Beard-recognized restaurateur Gavin Fine and brewmaster and outdoor enthusiast Colby Cox, the two met in the iconic mountain town and bonded over their love of food, Phish jams and – of course – beer.
+Then also check out the great Stanley Park Brewery for some more great choices as they have some amazing beers.

 “After home brewing for many years it was pretty clear that I needed to start a commercial brewery outside of my garage, for the long-term health of my marriage,” jokes Cox.
 “So I sought out Gavin as someone who was a successful restauranteur to partner with on a brewpub, because I didn’t know diddly squat about owning a restaurant.
 As it turned out, Gavin is a great person and an amazing business partner, and when it became time to grow out of one of his restaurants, it wasn’t even a question as to whether we were going forward together.”